lazy-am/zvart/README.md

 * Add sound effects to chat events
 * Make a multilingual interface
 * Work through the basic design of the console
+* Working via i2p in addition to tor
 * Implement "channels."
 Informational chats in which only the author can write.
 * Implement auto-updating
 * Make an alternative user interface in the browser